UU Fellowship of San Dieguito FAQs

 We try to introduce ideas at a developmentally appropriate age.
 A lot of children do believe in God at an early age, and that’s okay.
 If they don’t, that’s okay, too.

 What do you say to children about Jesus?

 We teach that Jesus was a Jewish teacher and prophet whose life offers many lessons to those who study it.

-How do I meet people in your church?
+How do I meet people in your fellowship?
 What activities do you have?

 We have a wide variety of groups, committees and activities within our fellowship.
-Ask a greeter or board member for more information when you visit on Sunday.
-Check out our Getting Involved, Calendar & Events and Religious Education sections of this website for more information.
-For a personal introduction to our programs and activities, contact Director of Connections, Adrienne McCord at firstname.lastname@example.org for more information.
+Ask a greeter or Board member for more information when you visit on Sunday.
+Check out our Fellowship, News & Events, and Education sections of this website for more information.
+For more information, contact the office at firstname.lastname@example.org for more information.
 We’d love to hear from you!

 I still have questions — where can I go for more information?

-Please join us for our once monthly “Welcome to UU” orientation during Gathering Hour which outlines UU history and provides more specific information about UUFSD.
-Contact Adrienne@uufsd.org for current schedule.
+Please join us for our frequent “Welcome to UU” orientation during Gathering Hour which outlines UU history and provides more specific information about UUFSD.
+Contact email@example.com for current schedule.
 Please let us know in advance if you need child care.
-Also, please feel free to ask questions of any of our Board members who are available at the Welcome Table in our Core Area after each service, or by calling the church office at 858-755-9225
+Also, please feel free to ask questions of any of our Board members who are available at the Welcome Table in our Core Area after each service, or by calling the fellowship office at 858-755-9225